Milanhj/microbiome-stats/README.md

 ### Description

-Combines runs PERMANOVA, comparing groups at a single timepoint.
+Runs PERMANOVA on observed data or principal components from PCoA at all timepoints in a dataset.

 **Usage**

-`fit_permanova(dat, start_col, mthd, perm = 9999)`
+`pcoa_permanova(dat, count_start_col, group_col, time_col, run_pcoa = TRUE, B = 9999, method, thresh_variance = 0.8)`

 **Arguments**

 dat

--   Count data with time variable and group column preceding count columns
+-   Count data with time and group variables

-start_col
+count_start_col

 -   First column with counts

-mthd
+run_pcoa

+- logical input.
+- if `run_pcoa == TRUE`, PCoA is computed and principal components are used for PERMANOVA
+- if `run_pcoa == FALSE`, the observed data is used for PERMANOVA

+method

 -   Distance measure for `vegan::adonis2()`

-perm
+-   `"l1"` for manhattan or `"l2"` for euclidean

+B

 -   Number of permutations

+thresh_variance

+- threshold for determining how many principal components to use for PERMANOVA based on percent variance explained

 <br>